RostislavTelitsin/Python_Poftfolio.github.io/README.md

 # Rostislav Telitsin Python Portfolio
-python portfolio

 All my projects in python are developed for internal using only and related to my current job.
 That's why I cannot publish them.
-But I can breafly describe the methods I used
+But I can briefly describe the methods I used

 ## OS and files

 Sometime I need to work with some files, uzip them and rename
-- For example this part of code check if 'sample.xlsx' is exist and detele it.
-It alsomakes the list of excel files:
+- For example, this part of code check if 'sample.xlsx' is exist and delete it.
+It also makes the list of excel files:
 ~~~
     if os.path.isfile('sample.xlsx'):
         os.remove('sample.xlsx')